top of page

 The Bridge

-A Doorway Home relates to the eye of Tama Te Kapua and his spiritual talismans on the Pa.
-This áll seeing eye'is an old Maori proverb mum used to describe her wharenui in a spiritual way when talking about big mana for a tribe who move as one.
+A Doorway Home relates to the eye of Tama Te Kapua and his spiritual talisman on the Pa.
+His all seeing eye is an old Maori proverb mum used to describe her wharenui in a spiritual way when talking about big mana for a tribe.
+The walls of the wharenui listen in on everything maori in the big house.
+The wharenui awakens with signs recognised by those sensitive to maori sight.

 2025 Size 75cm x 6Ocm Acrylics on Canvas